 By order of the Federal Communications Commission (FCC), relay providers are required to assist with calls made from coin-operated public pay phones.

-Local calls made from a pay phone are free.
+Calls made from a pay phone are free.
 Just dial 7-1-1 (or the toll free TTY number for the relay in your state) and provide the CA with the number you wish to call.

 AZRS offers international calling through the relay—to any place in the world.
 Before you place your relay call, please ensure that the person you will be contacting speaks English.
 (In some states, Spanish-to-Spanish and English-to-Spanish relay is available) If English is not spoken by the person you are calling, the call may not be able to be placed as AZRS does not have foreign language interpreters.